youtyay/hot_rooms/README.md

 # Project overview
-Just a small open-source PyGame project made in educational purposes.
+Just a small PyGame project made in educational purposes.

 # About a game
 A simple shooter with no purpose.